blackboard/anthologydevdocs/docs/blackboard/rest-apis/advanced/bbml.md

 ```

 For proper formatting and rendering within the ULTRA environment, it is
-recommened to also include a data-bbfile attribute.
+recommended to also include a data-bbfile attribute.
 An example value of this
 can be seen above in the BbML specification section.
 However, to describe it a
 bit more, the data-bbfile attribute's value is an HTML encoded json string: